chadrey/rcMDL/README.md

-# NetLinx Module Implementation
+# rcMDL (A NetLinx Module Implementation)
-This is a description of a netlinx module template that is SNAPI-ish.
-It implements rcMDL.axi (i.e. ip communication, que, poll, and misc helpers).
+This is a description of a netlinx module template to create a device driver that is SNAPI-ish.
+It implements rcMDL.axi, a utility with helpers for: ip communication, que, poll, and other misc.

 The template is designed for either 232 or IP using dvDEV.NUMBER.
 If your device does not support both, it is suggested you leave the plumbing in-place anyway.
+Who knows, a 232 device could implement a wrapper for an IP dongle.

-# Module Documentation
+# Module Documentation Suggestions
-These items should be documented at the top of the netlinx module's axs file.
+These device-specific items should be documented at the top of the driver's axs file.

 ## Helpful Links
 * [Link to API](https://google.com)